 It didn’t help that one of AST’s biggest retailers was Circuit City.
 Where Best Buy had a policy of not saying anything bad about any brand it sold, Circuit City was happy to pit its brands against each other.
+If that meant calling a specific machine or an entire brand junk, so be it.
 Circuit City could use AST computers to make other brands look like a better deal, then use AST’s incentives to liquidate the inventory just as it got stale.
 This eventually caught up with Circuit City, but not before it sunk AST.

 Samsung’s takeover of AST and selling its own Korean-made laptops under the AST brand solved the quality issue, as well as the pricing issues.
 But it was too little, too late.
 Samsung’s own problems in the late 1990s caused it to cut the cord.
 Samsung saved itself, but couldn’t save AST along with it.